sourcebroker/imageopt/README.rst

   that would be files form "\_processed\_/" folder of file storages and for uploads/ typo3temp/pics folder.

-- Support for native linux commands like"
+- Support for native linux commands like:

-  - for png"
+  - for png:

     - optipng
     - pngcrush
     - pngquant

-  - for gif"
+  - for gif:

     - gifsicle

-  - for jpeg"
+  - for jpeg:

     - jpegoptim
     - jpegrescan